 Local Fiscal Recovery Fund Allocations

-Cities and towns that serve populations under 50,000, and did not receive a direct allocation from the U.S. Treasury, are eligible to receive funds to respond to the COVID-19 emergency, mitigate the fiscal effects of COVID-19, and support job creation in their communities.
+Cities and towns that serve populations under 50,000 and did not receive a direct allocation from the U.S. Treasury (Treasury), are eligible to receive funds to respond to the COVID-19 emergency, mitigate the fiscal effects of COVID-19, and support job creation in their communities.
 These funds are available to cover costs incurred by local governments beginning March 3, 2021.
 Funds must be obligated by December 31, 2024, and expended by December 31, 2026.
-All counties and metropolitan cities in California will also receive approximately $14.7 billion directly from the Treasury.
-Local governments will receive the funds in two payments with 50 percent of the funds being provided beginning in May 2021 and the balance provided 12 months later.
+All counties and metropolitan cities in California will also receive approximately $14.7 billion in total directly from the Treasury.
+Funding allocations have been issued.

-• Small City Allocations – Using the population data provided by Treasury, the state has prepared the initial allocations for the 291 eligible cities and towns.
-To access these funds cities and towns are required to submit a request to the state and provide information outlined in recent Treasury guidance as summarized in the Application Process section below.
-Pursuant to the Act, the amount distributed to these entities is capped at 75 percent of the entity’s operating budget as of January 27, 2020.
-The initial allocations may be revised based on the information provided by eligible cities and towns as outlined below.
+• Small City Allocations – The state made allocations to the 291 qualified cities and towns (known as non-entitlement units of local government or NEU) pursuant to population data provided by Treasury.
+To access these funds, cities and towns submitted requests to the state and provided information outlined in the Treasury guidance.
+Pursuant to the American Rescue Plan Act of 2021, the amount distributed to these entities were capped at 75 percent of the entity’s operating budget as of January 27, 2020.
+Additional details regarding distribution can be found here.

 Eligible Uses

-Recipients may use Coronavirus Local Fiscal Recovery Funds to:
+Recipients may use Coronavirus State and Local Fiscal Recovery Funds (SLFRF) to:

 • Respond to the COVID-19 public health emergency and support various activities to decrease the spread of the virus.